Fire Safety Tips and Best Practices for Maintaining a Safe Yard

 By Kenny Kovac, Fire Marshal Sun City Fire District

-SUN CITY/ YOUNGTOWN—After two devastating house fires claimed lives in our community last month, Sun City Fire and Medical (SCFMD) is urging residents to take precautions to prevent future tragedies.
+SUN CITY/ YOUNGTOWN—After four recent devastating house fires in our community last month, Sun City Fire and Medical (SCFMD) is urging residents to take precautions to prevent future tragedies.
 Fires can spread rapidly, leaving little time to react, so being prepared can make all the difference.

 Preventing Fires in the Home